mitrefccace/fendesk/README.md

 #### Configuration File
 1. Copy config.json_TEMPLATE to config.json
 1. Insert values for the parameters below
-1. Values must be Encoded using base64 strings (example "port":8080 becomes "port":"ODA4MA=="), unless this is in development mode (see the clearText flag below).
+1. Values must be Encoded using Base64 encoding (example "port":8080 becomes "port":"ODA4MA=="), unless this is in development mode (see the clearText flag below).

 | Key         | Description |
 |-------------|-------------|